bellxalli/centroid-finder/README.md

 Once you have confirmed it is working, clean up your code, make sure it's committed and pushed, and make a PR to submit.
 Great job!

 ## Optional Wave 7: Enhancements?
 If you want to, you can make a new branch to start experimenting.
 See if you can come up with a better color distance method (hint: look up perceptual color spaces).
-See if you can make your code more efficient or mor suited to spotting salamanders!
+See if you can make your code more efficient or more suited to spotting salamanders!
 Experiment with other test files.
 PLEASE MAKE SURE THIS IS IN A SEPARATE BRANCH FROM YOUR SUBMISSION.